UNMC_Acronym_Vert_sm_4c

 Project 1

-• Investigate postnatal neurobehavioral impairments that occur across mouse development from adolescence to young age following gestational exposure to integrase inhibitors.
+• Investigate postnatal neurobehavioral impairments that occur across mouse development from adolescence to young adult age following gestational exposure to integrase inhibitors.

 Project 2